ihouwat/pygame-learning/001_drawing/README.md

 * `Blitting`: process of drawing one image onto another.
 [See the docs for `pygame.Surface.blit()`](https://www.pygame.org/docs/ref/surface.html#pygame.Surface.blit)

+* use `convert()` when drawing `Surface` objects.
+When drawing surfaces to the screen, they are converted to the same pixel format as your final display.
+This conversion takes place every time we draw a surface, which takes time.
+To resolve this issue, when loading images in Pygame, we can convert them using this funcition.
+This removes the need to convert the image every time we draw it.

 ## Additional Reading
 * [Pygame surface creation](https://coderslegacy.com/python/pygame-surface/)